Such a beautiful name. I’ve loved it since I first saw the name as part of our family history, although that first time was in such a sad context.

 Not to mention that Germans aren’t terribly enamored with DNA testing for genealogy.
 Most of the families in Germany feel they don’t need to DNA test because they have been there “forever.”
 No need to discover where you are “from” because you’re not “from” anyplace else.

-The only difference between Fussgoenheim and other German villages is that the church records are complete enough in Fussgoenheim to document the amount of intermarriage.
+One of the challenges in Fussgoenheim is that the church records are incomplete, leaving holes in the history and therefore out knowledge.
 Limited numbers of families meant little choice in marriage partners.
 Young people had to live close enough to court, on foot – generally at church, school and at the girl’s parents home.
 You married your neighbors, who were also your relatives at some level.
 There was no other choice.
 Endogamy was the norm.

 Autosomal DNA is probably too far removed generationally to be useful, not to mention the endogamy.
 However, I’d love to find out for sure if a group of Kirsch/Koehler descendants would test.
 Being an immigrant line, there are few descendants in the US, at least not as compared to lines descending from colonial immigrants in the 1600s.